Local 793 Lauds Long Term Energy Plan

 Appointments Made to Union Board

 Local 793 director of Toronto area and organizing Ron Hillis retired June 30.
 Ron was on staff for 20 years and has been in the union for 28.
-He started his career with the union in 1988 and learned how to operate different pieces of heavy equipment while working at a small company in Collingwood. […]
+He started his career with the union in 1988 and learned how to operate different pieces of heavy equipment while working at a small company in Collingwood.
+Ron became a Local 793 staff member in 1997 when he was hired as a business rep for the Toronto area by business manager Mike Gallagher.
+He’s held a number of positions over the years. […]

 Local 793 director of Toronto area and organizing Ron Hillis retired June 30.